Swimming, gym and outdoor safety

-Safety in swimming pools is a complex subject and should be studied closely by those who manage them.
-A thorough risk assessment should be carried out, and amongst other things this will determine whether constant supervision is needed.
+Safety in swimming pools is a complex subject, and should be studied closely by those who manage them.
+A thorough risk assessment should be carried out: among other things, this will determine whether constant supervision is needed.
 This risk assessment should include topics such as:

 Guidance on swimming pools